Academics

 Class Attendance

 The criteria for accreditation formulated by both the American Bar Association and the Association of American Law Schools require that students regularly attend classes.
-The policy of the UNM Law School and the Madrid Summer Law Institute requires attendance in all classes, and faculty members who wish to take attendance on a daily basis are encouraged to do so.
+The policy of the UNM Law School and the Madrid Summer Law Institute requires punctual attendance in at least 80% of all classes.
+Individual faculty may establish a stricter attendance policy.
+Faculty members will take attendance on a daily basis.

-The policies of the Institute require that students attend orientation, attend all classes, and depart only when exams are concluded.
-Late arrival or early departure may result in disannulment, a failing grade, or combination of both.
-If there is an unexpected, serious emergency that will affect a student's arrival or cause an early departure, the student should discuss this problem immediately with the Director.
+The policies of the Institute require that students attend orientation, regularly attend classes, and depart only when exams are concluded.
+Late arrival or early departure may result in disenrollment, a failing grade, or combination of both.

 Classroom Conduct